mlswg/mls-protocol/draft-ietf-mls-protocol.md

-This structure incorporates everything in an MLSPlaintext up to the confirmation field in the transcript that is included in that confirmation field (via the GroupState).
+This structure incorporates everything in an MLSPlaintext up to the confirmation field in the transcript that is included in that confirmation field (via the GroupContext).
 The confirmation and signature fields are then included in the transcript for the next operation.
 The intermediate hash enables implementations to in corporate a plaintext into the transcript without having to store the